“Star of Bethlehem” Care Guide: Easy Growing Tips

 Spring Care

-Spring is the primary growing and blooming season for Star of Bethlehem.
-Provide regular watering, fertilize lightly with a balanced fertilizer, and remove weeds or competing vegetation around the plants.
+Spring is the primary growing and blooming season for the Star of Bethlehem.
+During this time, provide regular watering, fertilize lightly with a balanced fertilizer, and remove weeds or competing vegetation.
 Mulching can help retain moisture and regulate soil temperature.

 Summer Care

 After blooming, the plant enters dormancy in summer.
-During this time, gradually reduce watering and allow foliage to die back naturally.
+Gradually reduce watering and allow foliage to die back naturally.
 Once leaves have yellowed and dried, remove them to maintain garden aesthetics.

 Fall Care

-Fall is an ideal time to plant new bulbs or divide existing clumps.
+Fall is an ideal time for planting new bulbs or dividing existing clumps.
 Prepare the soil by adding compost or organic matter, and plant bulbs about 3-4 inches deep and 4-6 inches apart.
 Water thoroughly after planting to encourage root establishment.

 Winter Care

 Star of Bethlehem bulbs are hardy and typically require little winter protection.
-However, in colder regions, applying a layer of mulch can help insulate bulbs from extreme freezing temperatures.
+In colder regions, applying a layer of mulch can help insulate bulbs from extreme freezing temperatures.
 Avoid excessive watering during winter dormancy.

 Common Issues & Solutions